j-siderius/AI4R_RELBot_experimentalWindows/README.md

 To install Ubuntu Desktop in the virtual machine, follow these steps:

+1. Change the virtual machine settings by clicking on it in the left sidebar, then clicking `Settings` in the top toolbar.
+Set the Setting to Expert in the top left.
+2. In Display settings, set the virtual machine the maximum amount of video memory (for example 128 MB) and set the Graphics Controller to `VBoxVGA`.
 1. Start the newly made virtual machine by clicking on it in the left sidebar, then clicking `Start` in the top toolbar.
 2. After powering up, the virtual machine window will open and show a selection window.
 Select 'Try and Install Ubuntu' using the arrow keys and press `Enter`.
 3. Go through the installer and adapt the following settings: Connect to the Internet > select 'Use wired connection', What do you want to do with Ubuntu? > select 'Install Ubuntu', How would you like to install Ubuntu? > select 'Interactive installation', Which apps would you like to install to start with? > select 'Default selection', Install recommended proprietary software? > select both options and finally How do you want to install Ubuntu? > select 'Erase disk and install Ubuntu' and click 'Install'.